Yeah-Nah/where-the-hull-are-you/the_process.md

 Covered the following:

-- **blob conversion**: Converted yolov8n model (not already pre-loaded from depthai API) to blob format to use in pipeline
+- **blob conversion**: Tested converting non-included model (yolov8n) to blob format to use as "custom model"
 - **model output**: Familiarising with NN output from yolov8n model on camera output.
 Yolov8n theory.
+Matrices... omg I'm back in uni.
 - **OAK-D pipeline**: Exploring depthai pipeline capabilities

 Considerations:

-- **feature maps**: Customising smaller feature maps for on water boat tracking for boats > 500m away
+- **feature maps**: Creating custom anchor boxes on the feature maps for on water boat tracking for boats > 500m away.
+Yolov8n is **anchor free**.